brazilian portuguese pt-br

 Betaplan works with a wide variety of languages, always appreciating challenges and new developments in the linguistic branch, feel free to ask us via chat or email about languages not listed below.

-Betaplan’s scope includes many fields of expertise, such as legal, financial, business, technical, medical, literary, media, websites, software, among others.
+Betaplan’s scope includes many fields of expertise, such as legal, financial, business, technical, medical, literary, media, websites, and software, among others.

 We perform translations from all types and sizes of documents.
-Apart from our own system, we use Trados, MemoQ and other CAT tools to provide value-added services, tailored to meet your specific needs.
+Apart from our own system, we use Trados, MemoQ, and other CAT tools to provide value-added services, tailored to meet your specific needs.

 Our team is ready to provide a sample for your next project, and we are looking forward to hearing from you soon.